Mapping Your Decision Landscape

 Experienced professionals make most decisions automatically.
 That’s what expertise is—pattern recognition so fast it feels like instinct rather than deliberation.
 A senior support manager knows which tickets need escalation before consciously analyzing them.
 A veteran salesperson senses when a deal is going sideways before the metrics show it.

-This autopilot is a feature, not a bug.
-It’s why experienced people are more productive than novices.
-But autopilot means invisible.
+That autopilot is exactly what makes experienced people fast.
+It is also what makes their decisions invisible.
 When a decision doesn’t feel like a decision, you don’t count it.

 Routine blindness.
 Decisions you’ve made so many times they don’t register.
 The email triage decisions.
 The “is this worth my time?” assessments.
 The constant micro-prioritization happening throughout every workday.
 You’ve made these decisions thousands of times, so they feel automatic—but each one still requires information and judgment.